Prideland-Okoi/pre-program-tasks/README.md

 - View the result of the selected function.

-- To exit the app, choose the "q" option.
+- To exit the program, choose the "q" option.

 ### Functions

 **Addition:** Adds two numbers.

 **Subtraction:** Subtracts the second number from the first.

 **Multiplication:** Multiplies two numbers.

 **Division:** Divides the first number by the second (with error check for division by zero).

 **Square:** Squares a single number.

 #### Notes